eoghanmckee/slack-auditapi-logger/README.md

 For querying the standard [Slack Web API](https://api.slack.com/web), [@maus](https://github.com/maus-/slack-auditor) originally created a very similar tool.

+Finally, `guest_invite_added` and `app_resources_added` returns a 400 error.
+Until this is resolved by slack, they will be ommitted from this.

 ## Requirements

 1. Your organization must have the Enterprise Grid plan rolled out.
 Audit logs are not available on any other plans (Free, Standard, or Plus plans).